The Social Travel Gap – Under30Experiences

 What AI Reveals About Modern Travel Behavior

-The questions travelers ask aren't logistical.
-They're personal: Is this safe?
+The questions are not logistical.
+They are personal: Is this safe?
 Will this feel awkward?
 Will I fit in?
 These are the kinds of questions people used to ask friends.

 AI is starting to fill that role for some.
-It doesn't replace travel expertise, it offers a low-friction way to get reassurance.
-AI is replacing the group chat, not the travel agent.
+It does not replace travel expertise.
+It offers a low friction way to get reassurance.
+In that sense, AI is starting to replace the group chat, not the travel agent.

 Section 05